mediachain/mediachain/docs/kittengrad.md

 immediately write to the datastore and propagate transactions that refer to objects by references.
-This is an optimistic approach to concurrency, as it assumes little contention from concurrent writes, which are resolved by transaction invalidation.
+This is an optimistic approach to concurrency, as it assumes little contention from concurrent writes, which are then resolved by transaction invalidation.

 An alternative approach is to treat updates as writes into partially ordered sets.
 There is no total order for updates, but each transactor's